-The first statistical model (' $Y \sim 1 + (1|Animal)'$), is the simplest model, corresponding to the null hypothesis that muscle function varies only randomly between individuals and not with jump height.
-This serves as a reference to rigorously test the alternative hypotheses that muscle function varies with jump height, either as an independent covarying fixed factor (model 2), as an covarying fixed factor within individuals (model 3) or as a covarying factor both within and across individuals (model 4).
+The first statistical model $[Y \sim 1+(1|\text{Animal})]$ is the simplest model, corresponding to the null hypothesis that muscle function varies only randomly between individuals and not with jump height.
+This serves as a reference to rigorously test the alternative hypotheses that muscle function varies with jump height, either as an independent covarying fixed factor (model 2), as a covarying fixed factor within individuals (model 3) or as a covarying factor both within and across individuals (model 4).

-Based on this comparison, model 2 was used for our statistical analysis of VL EMG, VL muscle strain, LG muscle strain, and shortening velocities of VL, LG, and MTU at peak force, as it had the lowest AIC scores (Akaike, 1976).
+Based on this comparison, model 2 was used for our statistical analysis of VL EMG, VL muscle strain, LG muscle strain, and shortening velocities of VL, LG and MTU at peak force, as it had the lowest AIC scores (Akaike, 1976).
 LG EMG response was tested with model 4, as that model had the lowest AIC score.
-For LG EMG data, the models that had the lowest AIC scores (model 2, AIC = 34.53; model 4, AIC = 33.21) have jump height as a fixed effect and only differ in random effects.
+For LG EMG data, the models that had the lowest AIC scores (model 2, AIC=34.53; model 4, AIC=33.21) have jump height as a fixed effect and only differ in random effects.
 Therefore, we concluded that choosing a different model for the LG EMG response data would provide the same comparison of variables with jump height.
-For the outcomes of the individual mixed-effect model, we reported F-statistics (F), R-squared (R2), and p-value (p).
+For the outcomes of the individual mixed-effect model, we report F-statistics, $R^2$ -values and P-values.

-We used an ANCOVA to compare strain rates versus angular velocities, between the VL and LG muscle at initial contraction until peak ground reaction force (GRF) to test the hypothesis that muscle strain of VL versus LG, and LG muscle versus distal ankle extensor MTU were significantly different.
-We also tested the hypothesis if the shortening velocities of the VL versus LG at peak force were significantly different.
-For all ANCOVA tests, F-statistics (F) and pvalues (p) were reported.
-We visually inspected the distribution for each variable to confirm that it conforms to a normal distribution without pronounced skew and confirmed that the mean adequately represents the center of the distribution.
-We used a pooled t-test to determine if the VL and the LG muscle operated for different time durations around V{opt}.
-All statistical analyses were performed in the Matlab Statistics and Machine Learning Toolbox.
-For all statistical analyses used, we considered results significant when p < 0.05.
+We used an ANCOVA to compare strain rates versus angular velocities between the VL and LG muscles at initial contraction until peak ground reaction force to test the hypothesis that muscle strain of VL versus LG, and LG muscle versus distal ankle extensor MTU were significantly different.
+We also tested the hypothesis that the shortening velocities of the VL versus LG at peak force were significantly different.
+For all ANCOVA tests, F-statistics and P-values are reported.
+We visually inspected the distribution for each variable to confirm that it conformed to a normal distribution without pronounced skew, and confirmed that the mean adequately represented the center of the distribution.
+We used a pooled t-test to determine whether the VL and the LG muscle operated for different time durations around $V{opt}$ .

+All statistical analyses were performed in the MATLAB Statistics and Machine Learning Toolbox.
+For all statistical analyses used, we considered results significant when P < 0.05.